 This type of circulation involves movement between different levels or floors within a building.
 It includes elements of circulation such as staircases, elevators, escalators, ladders, and ramps that enable people to move vertically on different floor levels.
 These are usually located in a spacious central concourse or atrium, at junctions or corners, and within the large space areas.
 Vertical circulation is essential for connecting multiple floors and ensuring efficient access to various spaces within a building.

 It refers to the use of mechanical systems or electrical devices to facilitate movement within the building on the same level or different levels.
 It consists of both vertical and horizontal circulation modes.
 These are designed to transport people safely to different floors or the same level.
 They are designed to streamline movement, increase efficiency, reduce human efforts, and improve the overall user experience in a building.
 They also play a crucial role in large areas where traffic is high because they allow smooth and controlled movement.
 Some of the examples of mechanical movements:-

 - Moving Walkways

-In the next few days, their design considerations, measurements, standards, and drawings will be included.
+In the next few days, their design considerations, measurements, standards, elements of circulation details, and drawings will be included.